ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/disable-index.java.markdown

-﻿# Operations : How to Disable an Index
+# Operations: How to Disable an Index

 The **DisableIndexOperation** is used to turn the indexing off for a given index.
 Querying a `disabled` index is allowed, but it may return stale results.